carpentries-incubator/docker-introduction/_episodes/04-docker-hub.md

 ## Exploring Image Versions

-One of the features of the Docker Hub mentioned above is "tags".
-A single "container" can have different versions, based on the version of the software inside and these versions are indicated by tags.
+A single Docker Hub page can have many different versions of container images, based on the version of the software inside.
+These versions are indicated by "tags".
 When referring to the specific version of a container by its tag, you use a colon, `:`, like this:

 ```